Perceiving EmotionThe ability to perceive the subtle hints that indicate how people are feeling.

 Understanding EmotionAnalysis of emotion to understand elements such as root cause.
 For example, a customer who is angry because they feel a rule is illogical.

 Emotional CreativityThe ability to create work products that appeal to the emotions.
 For example, an advertisement that makes people feel nostalgic or a work of art that makes people feel intrigued.
-In professions that produce work products are based on emotion, emotional intelligence is the basis for creativity.The ability to make information entertaining.
-For example, a sense of humor can be viewed as emotional intelligence.
+In professions that produce work products are based on emotion, emotional intelligence is the basis for creativity.humor can be viewed as emotional intelligence.

 Relationship BuildingEstablishing and sustaining relationships with stakeholders, coworkers, customers, friends, family and communities.
 For example, a worker who can detect when their boss isn't in the mood to talk.

 LeadershipThe ability to get support from others to get them moving in a common direction.
 Leaders often address emotion in order to gain influence.
 For example, a leader who taps into anxiety about change and instability.
 This can take the form of confidently providing a clear and certain path forward.
 Alternatively, this can involve promises that it is possible to reverse change and go back to the good old days.

 NotesEmotional intelligence can be directed at positive or negative aims and can't be considered a virtue.
 For example, individuals who are manipulative and passive aggressive may exhibit significant emotional intelligence.
 Empathy is one aspect of emotional intelligence and it is mistake to think of these two terms as synonymous.